 Do you have an abortion story that you’d like to share?
-JWA, in partnership with the National Council of Jewish Women, is collecting the following kinds of stories: a story about your own experience of having an abortion, a story of helping someone else secure an abortion, a story of advocating for abortion rights.
+JWA, in partnership with National Council of Jewish Women (NCJW), is collecting the following kinds of stories: a story about your own experience of having an abortion, a story of helping someone else secure an abortion, a story of advocating for abortion rights.
+(JWA reserves the right to share your submission and contact information with NCJW and with scholars for research purposes.)

 If you had an abortion, please tell us the story, in as much detail as you’re comfortable with.